 - Additional checks using the teachers' services systems will be carried out on individuals who have lived or worked outside the UK.
 Individuals will be directed to provide criminal record clearance documentation from the country of origin.
-All staff will have enhanced DBS checks on appointment.
-Checks will be accurately recorded on a single central record and will be carried out every 3 years.
-Checks are carried out by governors regularly throughout the year. - Self-Declaration Form Staff will sign a form annually confirming that if a DBS check is carried out, nothing would show up.
-Random checks will also be carried out.

-- A referral will be made to the DBS and the National College for Teaching and Leadership (NCTL) within one month if a person in regulated activity has been dismissed or removed due to safeguarding concerns. - The Designated Safeguarding Lead (DSL) undertakes an inter-agency training course every two years.
-Other staff and Governors have safeguarding training updated as appropriate, but at least annually. - At least one person on every interview panel will be trained in safe recruitment practices. - Volunteers (including Governors) will be checked in line with the statutory guidance: Regulated Activity (Children) - supervision of activity with children which is regulated activity when unsupervised.
-A risk assessment will be carried out on a case by case basis when accepting volunteers at the college.
+Shortlisted candidates will be informed that online searches may be carried out as part of due diligence checks. - All staff will have enhanced DBS checks on appointment.
+Checks will be accurately recorded on a single central record.
+Checks are carried out by governors regularly throughout the year. - Staff will be subjected to enhanced DBS clearance every five years. - Self-Declaration Form Staff will sign a form annually confirming that if a DBS check is carried out, nothing would show up.
+Random checks will also be carried out. - A referral will be made to the DBS and the National College for Teaching and Leadership (NCTL) within one month if a person in regulated activity has been dismissed or removed due to safeguarding concerns. - The Designated Safeguarding Lead (DSL) undertakes an inter-agency training course every two years.
+Other staff and Governors have safeguarding training updated as appropriate, but at least annually as part of the annual staff INSET in September. - Any in-year new member of staff or volunteer working directly with children will engage in Safeguarding training with the DSL during the first part of the induction process. - At least one person on every interview panel will be trained in safe recruitment practices. - Volunteers (including Governors) will be checked in line with the statutory guidance: Regulated Activity (Children) - supervision of activity with children which is regulated activity when unsupervised.
+A risk assessment will be carried out on a case-by-case basis when accepting volunteers at the college.
 When recruiting governors, the TRA (Teaching Regulation Agency) Teachers Services check is referred to.